The visit

 - I love you too, Balin.

 Both out of breath, we parted.
-He looked at me with a grin I wanted him to keep on his face forever.
+He looked at me with a grin I

 - Want to take our relationship to another level?